Are meals tax deductible?

 Categorize client meals, travel meals, and coffee meetings throughout the year so your Schedule C Line 24b deductions are ready at tax time.

-Meals that are 100% tax deductible
+Meals that can be 100% tax deductible

 Where do meal deductions go on Schedule C?